 Blockchain networks using the Proof-of-Work algorithm (PoW) like Bitcoin, the largest virtual currency on the market, are maintained by a collection of miners.
 In return for mining, they are rewarded with freshly generated cryptos.

 The price of Bitcoin (BTC) is constantly dropping ever since the market skyrocketed in early 2018.
-However, the global mining hash rate continued to rise at the same time, according to GMO in its Q3 2018 report.
+However, the number of miners continued to rise at the same time, according to GMO in its Q3 2018 report.
 This inverse relationship caused stiff competition among miners, forcing many businesses to remove themselves from the mining industry.

 Meanwhile, GMO revealed that it would halt the production of more Bitcoin miners.